Malaysia on a Budget – One Month for less than 550USD (Brunei Included)

 This post might contain affiliate links.
 If you make a purchase through this link I will earn a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 But I will only recommend products and services I believe are of value for you.
 Thank you so much for your support.

-What does it cost to travel in Malaysia?
+What does it cost to travel to Malaysia?

 Expenses Malaysia (2 Days Brunei included) (43 Days)

-All the given prices below have been paid in the main currency of the given country (Ringgit & Brunei-Dollar).
-The prices only have been converted into Euro and US-Dollar for better understanding.
+Author’s note: All the prices below have been paid in the country’s main currency (Ringgit & Brunei-Dollar).
+The prices only have been converted into Euro and US dollars for better understanding.
 Any discrepancies may result from rounding and converting.

 Expenses in Malaysia per Day (43 Days)